Artsy, Urban Antwerp

 Cathedral of Our Lady, Antwerp

-Antwerp's Cathedral of Our Lady has the tallest church steeple in the Low Countries. (photo: Cameron Hewitt)
+The spire of Antwerp's Cathedral of Our Lady survived WWII bombs, and is now the tallest in the Low Countries. (photo: Cameron Hewitt)

 Belgium's capital, Brussels, is undeniably a great place to get a feel for modern-day Europe.
-But as the capital of the EU it's also become so international that it doesn't give you a sense of Belgium per se.
+But as the capital of the EU it's an international hub that it doesn't give you a sense of Belgium per se.
 My favorite place to feel the pulse of modern Belgium is Antwerp, the port city north of Brussels.
 It's an honest, what-you-see-is-what-you-get place with a true sense of local identity.

 This city of about 500,000 offers visitors an eclectic array of sightseeing — and it's easy to navigate since most locals in this Dutch-speaking city also speak English.
-If you have just one day (or less), you'll need to be selective, choosing between art, churches, history, fashion, and so on.
+If you have just one day (or less), you'll need to be selective, choosing among art, churches, history, and fashion.

 Just arriving can be a thrill.
 I can't think of a city with a more visit-worthy train station than Antwerp.
 The building stands like a temple to the Industrial Age.
 Built at the turn of the 20th century, it's giddy with steel and glass — such as its arrival hall with a triumphal arch crowned by a grand clock.